-We continue to follow diocesan and town of Brookline COVID protocols which require masks at all indoor public gatherings, and distance between households to be maintained.
-We encourage everyone who is eligible to be vaccinated (for both flu and COVID) and to receive COVID booster shots (clergy, staff, altar ministers, choir members, and all volunteers who work with children are required to be vaccinated).
+All Saints is a mask friendly place.
+We encourage everyone who is eligible to be vaccinated (for both flu and COVID) and to receive COVID booster shots (clergy, staff, and lay ministers who work with vulnerable populations are required to be vaccinated).
 We monitor CO2 levels during services and will occasionally open doors or windows for better air exchange.
 Please dress in layers and expect temperature fluctuations.
 Please click here to see our layered disease mitigation strategies.

 We continue to live-stream services.
 Click here to view our livestream services.